 YOU CAN ALSO compare the appearance of geographical tongue to tongue cancer at Tongue Cancer Pictures.
 You will see that geographic tongue is completely different.
 Geographic tongue occurs on the top surface of your tongue, and has a flat, smooth reddish patch.

 In contrast, tongue cancers usually occur on the sides of the tongue or under the tongue, and start off looking like a little ulcer.
 They also stay in one spot, whereas a geographical tongue patch frequently changes shape, size and position over days or weeks.

 The surface of your tongue is normally covered with lots of tiny pink bumps, smaller than a pin-head.
 These are called papillae.
 With geographic tongue, a whole bunch of these tiny papillae shrink down and disappear, leaving a smooth surface.
 This patch of smooth surface is frequently a reddish color, and the edges can be raised slightly, and white in color.

 No wonder it looks alarming!
 Red patches on your tongue!
 AND sometimes the red patches can be a little sensitive to certain things, like strong toothpastes or spicy foods.

-The exact cause of the condition is unknown.
+The exact, precise cause of the condition is unknown.